NorESMhub/NorESM/doc/configurations/experiments.rst

 **NSSP126frc2, NSSP245frc2, NSSP370frc2, NSSP585frc2**
   Future scenario compsets from 2015 to 2100

+**NFHISTnorpddmsbc**
+  AMIP simulation with time-evolving prescribed observed values for SSTs and sea ice and upper-ocean DMS values derived from a fully coupled NorESM2 simulation for present-day conditions

 **frc2 emission files**
   The frc2 option uses differently organized emission files.
 The frc2 files are located in::